clipos/products_clipos/doc/kernel.rst

   only used when needed either for the initramfs or to ease the automation of the deployment of CLIP OS on multiple different machines (for the moment, we only target a QEMU-KVM guest).
-This is particularly important as module loading will be disabled after CLIP OS startup.
+This is particularly important as module loading is disabled after CLIP OS startup.

 * We **focus on a secure configuration**.
 The remaining of the configuration is minimal and it is your job to tune it for your machines and use cases.